Damnatio memoriae: Similar practices in modern times

-While complete damnatio memoriae has not been attempted in modern times—naming or writing about a person fallen from favour has never been made subject to formal punishment—there are several examples of less total damnatio memoriae in modern times.

 Soviet Union

 During the Soviet period

 In the Soviet Union, photos were retouched to remove individuals such as Leon Trotsky, Nikolay Yezhov, and even Stalin.
 After Stalin ordered the murder of Grigory Kulik's wife Kira Kulik-Simonich, all photographic records of her were destroyed; although she was described as very pretty, no photographs or other images of her survive.
 Following their fall from favour, Lavrentiy Beria and others were removed from articles in the Great Soviet Encyclopedia.

-The graphic designer David King had a strong interest in Soviet art and design, and amassed a collection of over 250,000 images.
-His most striking examples of before-and-after alterations were published as The Commissar Vanishes.

 Damnatio memoriae of the Soviet Union in post-Communist countries

 Following the fall of communism in Eastern Europe, many communist statues, particularly of Lenin and Stalin, were removed from former Soviet satellite states.
 Following a 2015 decision, a process of decommunization in Ukraine successfully dismantled all 1,320 statues of Lenin after its independence, as well as renaming roads and structures named under Soviet authority.

 Poland

 19th century Polish writers often omitted mentioning two kings from the list of Polish monarchs, Bezprym and Wenceslaus III of Bohemia, which has resulted in their being omitted from many later works as well.